 4.7.1.
 There are occasions where the stimulus is applied prematurely yet the comparative spot may be evaluated.
-This occurs when the waveform returns to homeostasis during the response onset window with subsequent response.
-The following illustration depicts an example where evaluation is permitted despite a lack of homeostasis at stimulus onset.
+This occurs when the waveform returns to homeostasis during the response onset window with subsequent response or remains in homeostasis beyond the ROW.
+The following illustration (Figure F.1) depicts an example where evaluation is permitted despite a lack of homeostasis at stimulus onset.